Will I qualify for financial aid?

 If I have both the Federal Stafford and Direct Loans from the U.S. Department of Education, will I have to make two payments when I enter repayment?

 You have the option to consolidate your Federal Stafford and Direct Loans into a Federal Direct Consolidation loan.
 The option to consolidate your Federal Stafford Loan and Federal Direct loan into a consolidation loan while you are still in school was reinstated when the budget reconciliation bill was signed.
 If you choose not to consolidate your loans, you would have two payments, just as you would if you borrowed a Stafford Loan from two different lenders.
 Since most lenders have been selling their Stafford loans to the U.S. Department of Education, it is likely that your loan will be serviced by the same company servicing Direct Loans, potentially resulting in a single payment anyway.
 You will, however, have to pay to minimum monthly payment on each loan if you do not combine them into a single consolidation loan.
 The decision to consolidate may depend on your circumstances when you enter repayment; your employment status, your salary and its prospects for growth, and your personal financial goals and how your student loan debt fits into those goals.

 Who would I talk to if I have questions or problems with my Direct Loan?

 Your first contact would remain with the PLU Financial Aid Office and Student Services Center.
 We should be able to resolved most “in-house” issues.
 Once you go into repayment, most of your communication will be with the loan servicing company assigned to your loan by the U.S. Department of Education.
 You can track your loans on the National Student Loan Data System at www.nslds.ed.gov.
-If all your attempts to resolve your loan disputes are unsuccessful, contact the federal student loan ombudsman at http://ombudsman.ed.gov.
+If all your attempts to resolve your loan disputes are unsuccessful, contact the federal student loan Ombudsman Group.